 When it comes to big ticket purchases, a solar panel installation is one of the most complex.
 The benefits of solar energy are fairly simple: you’ll significantly reduce your energy expenses while also upgrading from fossil fuels to a clean renewable solution.
 However, it’s important to maximize your potential savings and system output with solar.
 In order to do so, there’s a vast amount of information that you need to understand.
 This article will give you a holistic view on all the solar panel information you should get before signing the dotted line with a solar contractor.

-Cost, financing, equipment and incentive information for solar panels
+Cost, financing, equipment and incentive information about solar panels

 What will solar panels cost?